Analysis: 237 of 325 students at Thrall Elementary School not on “college track” in 2023-24 school year

 Related

-How many white students were enrolled in Granger ISD schools in 2023-24 school year?
+How many students were enrolled in Round Rock ISD schools in Williamson County in 2024-25?